-Minimisation of (12) yields for each node a $\lambda_j$ gauging dimensionality versus the size of the residuals as discussed in subsection 2.1.
-The distribution of the $\lambda_j$ 's in a moving window brings therefore important information on the network dependencies among the financial nodes.
-The standard FRM is simply the mean of these $\lambda_j$ .
-The distribution of the $\lambda_j$ shed light on the general market movement and provide information for macro-prudential decision makers related to the network dynamics.
+Minimisation of (12) yields for each node a λ_i gauging dimensionality versus the size of the residuals as discussed in subsection 2.1.
+The distribution of the λ_i 's in a moving window brings therefore important information on the network dependencies among the financial nodes.
+The standard FRM is simply the mean of these λ_i .
+The distribution of the λ_i shed light on the general market movement and provide information for macro-prudential decision makers related to the network dynamics.
 FRM may therefore be used to identify above average and high joint tail event risks arising from single companies.
-Companies with high $\lambda_i$ exhibit common high stress levels as the companies at the origin of the crisis.
+Companies with high λ_j exhibit common high stress levels as the companies at the origin of the crisis.
 Such a company therefore is coined as having high "co-stress".
 Further, the FRM's set up can always identify the respective company j in question, which is referred to as "co-stress ID" through this paper.
 What is more, there is information in the active set that can be used to further the understanding around likely spill-overs in the financial network.
 Financial institutions with high counts in active sets of other financial institutions could be "activators" of systemic stress and can be seen as major contributors of systemic risk.
 The first line of marginal influence are called "activated entities".
+We give an example in Chapter 4.3 in each rolling window for j companies, and the distribution of individual λ_j is best shown in boxplot format, such as in Figure 1.
+While mean and median do not deviate much throughout the respective crisis periods, the standard distribution of λ_j increases strongly.
+It is seven times bigger end for FRM@Americas end of 2008 compared to early 2007.
+It is about three times bigger early 2012 for FRM@Europe compared to early 2011 and here as well mean and median of λ_j move closely together.